President Trump is pushing to privatize the country's air traffic control system

-WASHINGTON — President Trump will push for a privatization of the country's air traffic control system — an overhaul which he said would help usher in an era of more modernized and improved travel.
+WASHINGTON — President Trump will push for a privatization of the country's air traffic control system — an ambitious overhaul which he said would help usher in an era of more modernized and improved travel for the world's most complex airspace.

-"It's about time," Trump said on Monday before signing an letter outlining the plan and added the changed would herald an "air travel revolution."
+"It's about time," Trump said on Monday before signing a letter outlining the plan, adding that the change would herald an "air travel revolution."

 "Today we're proposing to take American air travel into the future — finally, finally," he said, flanked by Transportation Secretary Elaine Chao.